Bi-Coloured-Python-Rock-Snake/creature/README.md

 Downloaded 50856 bytes
 ```

-Or you can start an event loop yourself - this may be useful for interactive
-use or
-scripts.

 **2. start_loop()**

+You can also start an event loop yourself - this may be useful for interactive
+use or scripts.

 ```python
 import greenhack; greenhack.start_loop()